openaps/docs/docs/docs/walkthrough/phase-3/beyond-low-glucose-suspend.md

 	"carbratio_adjustmentratio": 1
 	"autotune_isf_adjustmentFraction": 0.5,
-	// WARNING: the following are advanced oref1 features; do not enable until you've run oref0 (basic setup) for a while "remainingCarbsCap": 0,
+	// WARNING: the following are advanced oref1 features; do not enable until you've run oref0 (basic setup) for a while
+	// also, do not blindly turn all of these on; only enable specifics if you know what each one does "remainingCarbsCap": 0,
+	"remainingCarbsFraction": 0.7
         "enableUAM": false,
         "enableSMB_with_bolus": false,
         "enableSMB_with_COB": false,